habte032/QuizApp/README.md

 To start a new round of questions, you can tap the refresh icon.
 This will clear your score and start the quiz from the first question again.

-- If you have answered more than 10 questions correctly, the "True" and "False" buttons, as well as the navigation buttons, will be hidden.
-You will see a summary of your score and a "Next Round" button to start a new round.
+If you have finished 10 questions
+- The "True" and "False" buttons and the navigation buttons, will be hidden.
+- You will see a summary of your score and a "Next Round" button to start a new round.